 Looking after grass

 As for grass we always cut on a high cut which reduces browning off.
 We also use mulching decks and do not cut and collect which naturally feeds the grass.
 Compaction is kept at a minimum, no fertilisers or pesticides are used and definitely no watering!
 Like everyone says, grass will bounce back.

-In terms of looking after your lawn at home right now, reducing the frequency of cuts helps and a healthy worm population is important for your lawn's appearance, so leave some leaf litter and do not clean up your grass areas too much.
+In terms of looking after your lawn at home during a hot, dry spell, reducing the frequency of cuts helps and a healthy worm population is important for your lawn's appearance, so leave some leaf litter and do not clean up your grass areas too much.
 Planning in advance definitely helps!
 If all else fails, you can always switch to alternatives but not artificial grass or a non-porous surface.
 There are drought resistant grass seed mixes you can buy, or why not try a herb lawn?